blib-la/prompt-my-docs/README.md

 # Prompt my Docs

-> Ask questions about any data using GPT.
+> Ask questions the docs using GPT.

 Have you ever found a new library and wanted to ask questions about it?
 Then look no further, as you can put any data inside of [docs](/docs) and start prompting.